 Ask an HR Specialist for advice

-You can contact HR Specialist Karin Eliasson at the Human Resources Department anonymously by phone for advice.
+For advice, you can by phone anonymously contact HR Specialist Karin Eliasson at the Human Resources Department.

 Punishment is forbidden